temach/reports/FIA-Lab-3.1-DNS1.md

 ### What happens if the primary nameserver for the subdomain fails?

 The slave server is meant to be used as a backup server (when the primary dies) and/or to speed up DNS resolution (because it can be in another geographical location, that is closer to the client).
-Normally the server that delgated the domain will have multiple NS records for one domain.
+Normally the server that delegated the domain will have multiple NS records for one domain.
 One of them will be marked as the primary.
 If that server becomes unreachable the client will simply query the next server in the RRset.

 However the master/slave configuration is not tied to what is in the zone file.
 It is possible to configure the zonefile to point only to slave nameservers and have one hidden master to rule their configuration.
 If this server becomes unreachable then the slaves will continue to serve the last version of the records that they received from the master, the client will not even notice the difference.

 ### Considering that the slave nameserver is also the delegating nameserver, explain why this is essentially a bad setup?

-If we setup the delegation server as the slave server for the `ali.std9.os3.su` zone (for example), then  when the delegation server receives a query for content in `ali.std9.os3.su` zone  (i.e. the zone that was delegated) it can attempt to answer it directly becasue it is also a slave server (it has some version of the zonefile that was transferred to it).
+If we setup the delegation server as the slave server for the `ali.std9.os3.su` zone (for example), then  when the delegation server receives a query for content in `ali.std9.os3.su` zone  (i.e. the zone that was delegated) it can attempt to answer it directly because it is also a slave server (it has some version of the zonefile that was transferred to it).
 This means that the query instead of actually being delegated to the master server in `ali.std9.os3.su` zone, will be always answered by the slave server.

 ## Task 4 - Zone Transfers